 Carachama (Hypostomus plecostomus and related species, the armored catfish — covered in bony plates like prehistoric armor) is one of the most-celebrated Amazon fish.
-The fish has firm flesh and produces an extraordinarily gelatinous broth when slow-cooked — the result of high collagen in its armor-skin.
+The fish has firm flesh and produces an extraordinarily gelatinous broth when slow-cooked — the result of high collagen in its thick skin and the connective tissue around its bony plates (the mineralized armor plates themselves yield little gelatin; the collagen comes from the skin/connective tissue).
 Iquitos folk medicine considers carachama broth a hangover cure and a postnatal recovery food for new mothers.
 The dish has been eaten by Amazonian Cocama and Shipibo communities for centuries; modern Iquitos restaurants serve it as both a local specialty and traditional folk remedy.
 The fish's dramatic appearance — armored and prehistoric-looking — is part of the experience.

 Caldo de carachama is dramatic: golden-orange broth thick with gelatin (so rich it coats the spoon), the armored carachama portion visible in each bowl (its prehistoric armor-skin is one of the most-unusual fish appearances), plantain chunks, yuca, herb specks.
 The first spoonful: deeply fishy-collagen-rich broth, the carachama meat firm and slightly sweet (similar to other firm freshwater fish), the plantain soft and starchy.
 This is the traditional hangover-cure of Iquitos; Amazonian boatmen swear by it.